Geography at Sidney has a proud history, a lively present and a bright future.

 We want all of Sidney’s geographers to feel intellectually and personally valued as well as challenged, and this is the hallmark of our geography community.

 If you’re thinking of applying to geography at Sidney, then, firstly, welcome!
 Geography undergraduates at Sidney are part of a close-knit community.
 We admit between four and six undergraduates in the subject each year, making us a medium-sized College for the subject.
-There is a lot of interaction and support between the different year groups, the fellowship, and our graduate students too, not only to provide academic guidance, mentoring, and teaching, but also to foster the sense of a geography community of which we are proud to be a part.
+There is a lot of interaction and support between the different year groups, the fellowship, and our postgraduate students too, not only to provide academic guidance, mentoring, and teaching, but also to foster the sense of a geography community of which we are proud to be a part.

 We want you to have a sense of who you are as a geographer, and in a subject with great breadth, that means that there are many things you can do to prepare your application to geography.
 With the help of your teachers, your local library and the internet, you could follow up on the themes of your courses and geographical news stories that interest you.
 The journals Geography, Geographical, New Scientist, and The Economist are great places to start, and there is a wealth of reading and free online lectures and resources to explore.
 Check out our Beyond the syllabus page for more!

 We will not ask you to submit any written work as part of your application.